Next Step Ballroom & Latin Dancing at Whitby

 Code: WYDNSPrint page

 These holidays are designed for those with previous experience in any of the Ballroom & Latin dances, perhaps gained on our Introduction to Ballroom & Latin holidays.
-You will be introduced to some of the more complex dances and with only two dances to learn on each holiday, you’ll have plenty of time to practice your steps and technique.
+You’ll be introduced to some of the more complex dances on each holiday, but you’ll have plenty of time to practice your steps and develop your technique.
+In November 2017 you'll focus on Ballroom Tango and Samba.
+According to the interests and the wishes of the group our 2018 holiday may include some or all of the following dances; Slow Foxtrot, Ballroom Tango, Viennese Waltz, Samba, Rumba and Paso Doble

 - Learn in a fun and relaxed environment